elliejeanclark/startup/notes.md

 If you aren't going to keep your instance/server running all the time, you will want either never shut down your server, or create an elastic IP address so that you can keep your same IP address.
 The Caddyfile is for the configuration of the gateway of your webservices.
 The public_html directory contains all the static files you are giving to Cady when used as a web service.
 The services directory is the place where you install all web services once built.
 The size of the server will change how much traffic your address can run as well as they types of things it can do.
 I am using a t2.micro
+## Getting a Domain
+### Creating the domain
+Through AWS I purchased the domain ellie-jean.com It was $14.00.
+I also went and added records to my domain so that the domain name points and takes the user to my IP address.
+After this was successful, I can now reach my website by going to http://ellie-jean.com
+### Making it Secure
+using the command `vi Caddyfile` and then pressing the "i" key to enter insert mode I edited the Caddyfile so that now the requests go through a web certificate making it so that the person using my webiste knows that it is me they are connecting to.
+Pressing the escape key followed `:wq` saved my changes.
+I then used the command `sudo service caddy restart` to restart caddy and make sure the changes took effect.
+Now my website uses https so the link is ***now*** https://ellie-jean.com